SAP/quality-continuous-traceability-monitor/README.md

 Adding CTM to e.g. your Continuous Delivery pipeline will give the complete team an always up to date view on the quality status of your project's requirements!

 #### How?
 CTM creates a linkage between your product's requirements, its automated tests and their test results.
-The generated reports could help you e.g. provide traceability in respect to the ISO9001 requirement "Identification and traceability".
-Further more you may use CTM to store a continuous trace of your automated test metrics per product requirement.
+The generated reports may help you e.g. provide traceability in respect to the ISO9001 requirement "Identification and traceability".
+Further more you may use CTM to store a continuous trace of your automated test results per product requirement in a so called [traceability repository](https://github.com/SAP/quality-continuous-traceability-monitor/wiki/CTM-Guidebook#9-traceability-repository).
 This will grant you a constant insight on your product quality from a requirements point of view.

 ![CTM Motivation](https://github.com/SAP/quality-continuous-traceability-monitor/wiki/assets/images/CTM_Motivation.jpg)